 - Qualitative color maps for showing discrete categories of data (see also "Visually Distinct Colors").
 Those found in ColorBrewer 2.0 use varying hues.

-Converting a color (such as an RGB color) to a color name is equivalent to—
+Converting a color (such as an RGB color) to a color name can be done by—

-- retrieving the name keyed to that color in a hash table (or returning an error if that color doesn't exist in the hash table), or
+- retrieving the name keyed to that color in a hash table (or returning an error if that color doesn't exist in the hash table)(38), or

-- finding the nearest color to that color among the named colors, and returning the color found this way (and/or that color's name).(37)
+- finding the nearest color to that color among the named colors, and returning the name of the color found this way.

-Converting a color name to a color is equivalent to retrieving the color keyed to that name (or optionally, its lower-cased form) in a hash table, or returning an error if no such color exists.(37)
+Converting a color name to a color can be done by retrieving the color keyed to that name (or optionally, its lower-cased form) in a hash table, or returning an error if no such color exists.(38)

 - As used in the CSS Color Module Level 3, named colors defined in that module are expressed as encoded RGB colors in the sRGB color space.